-This paper designs a Continuous Data Level Auditing system utilizing business process based analytical procedures in a setting of unconstrained data availability and evaluates the system's performance using real-world data sets extracted from the supply chain data warehouse of a large healthcare management firm.
-The first component of the proposed CA system utilizes automatic transaction verification to filter out exceptions, which are transactions violating formal business process rules.
-The second component of the system creates business process audit benchmarks which we denote as "Continuity Equations", and define as stable probabilistic models of highly disaggregated business processes - the expectation models for process based analytical procedures.
-Our first objective is to investigate three probabilistic models that can serve as candidates for our continuity equation benchmarks: a Simultaneous Equation Model, a Vector Autoregressive model and a Linear Regression Model.
-Our second objective is to take advantage of the fundamental characteristic of a continuous audit system that assurance takes place close to the transaction date to design a set of online learning and error correction protocols for automatic model inference and updating.
-Our third objective is to examine the impact of the choice of the level of data aggregation that unconstrained data availability makes possible on anomaly detection performance.
-Using a seeded error simulation approach, we find that under most circumstances the use of real time error correction results in superior performance.
-We also find that each candidate audit benchmark model has its own strengths and weaknesses, and hence recommend that different continuity equation models can complement one another and be used concurrently in analytic procedures.
-Overall, our results indicate that when auditors have access to unconstrained data, the richness of that disaggregated data combined with the ability to make real time error correction makes error detection robust across a variety of expectations models, a key conclusion in support continuous data level auditing.
+This paper designs a Continuous Data Level Auditing system utilizing business process based analytical procedures and evaluates the system's performance using disaggregated transaction records of a large healthcare management firm.
+An important innovation in the proposed architecture of the CDA system is the utilization of analytical monitoring as the second (rather than the first) stage of data analysis.
+The first component of the system utilizes automatic transaction verification to filter out exceptions, defined as transactions violating formal business process rules.
+The second component of the system utilizes business process based analytical procedures, denoted here "Continuity Equations", as the expectation models for creating business process audit benchmarks.
+Our first objective is to examine several expectation models that can serve as the continuity equation benchmarks: a Linear Regression Model, a Simultaneous Equation Model, two Vector Autoregressive models, and a GARCH model.
+The second objective is to examine the impact of the choice of the level of data aggregation on anomaly detection performance.
+The third objective is to design a set of online learning and error correction protocols for automatic model inference and updating.
+Using a seeded error simulation approach, we demonstrate that the use of disaggregated business process data allows the detection of anomalies that slip through the analytical procedures applied to more aggregated data.
+Furthermore, the results indicate that under most circumstances the use of real time error correction results in superior performance, thus showing the benefit of continuous auditing.